econoalchemist/SeedSigner/04_Generate-Seed.md

 # Generate a New Seed
-This section will demonstrate how you can generate a new master seed with the SeedSigner.
+This section will demonstrate two methods to generate a new master seed with the SeedSigner, with the camera or with dice.
+As well as how to calculate the checksum of a mnemonic phrase and also how to import a pre-existing mnemonic phrase.
 The master seed is just a number, a really long and random number.
 In fact, this number is so long and random that it can be considered truly unique.
 Practically speaking, the only place in the universe this number exists is on your SeedSigner when you create it.
 For all intents and purposes, for someone to guess this number would be like guessing the exact same atom from the entire observable universe that you secretly picked.

 This really long random number is used in some clever cryptographic functions to deterministically derive your Bitcoin wallet private/public key pairs, in other words this is how you can generate many receiving addresses and spend from them.
 There are several ways to represent these long random numbers; binary ones and zeros, hexadecimal 0-9/A-F, a QR code, or even a list of words.
 Humans have a difficult time handling a numeric representation that is as abstract as 256 ones and zeros, this is why the word lists (or mnemonic phrases) are a popular solution.
 The long random number is turned into a list of words that are easier for the user to write down and interpret later with accuracy.